wavelov3r/LaserAirCam/docs/setup.md

 #### ⚙️ Build dependencies for rpi_ws281x

-To install `rpi_ws281x`, you need a C compiler and Python development headers, as this library contains native code that must be compiled on your system.
+Unfortunately to install `rpi_ws281x`, you need a C compiler and Python development headers, as this library contains native code that must be compiled on your system.
 Install them with:

 ```sh
 sudo apt install build-essential python3-dev -y